The DAISY Award is an international program designed to recognize nurses

 Anyone can nominate a nurse for the DAISY Award.
 Patients, peers, physicians

-and patient family members can nominate a deserving nurse by completing
+and patient family members can nominate a deserving nurse using

-the paper form found in literature holders throughout the hospital.
-You
+- Complete the paper form found in literature holders throughout the hospital.

 boxes, which are located in every patient care area, the Cafeteria and